J.P. Crawford Player Props: Mariners vs. Rockies

 J.P.
 Crawford At The Plate

+- Crawford will look to extend his four-game hitting streak.
+He's batting .333 during his last outings.

-- Crawford has picked up a hit in seven of 14 games this season, with multiple hits three times.
+- Crawford has picked up a hit in 53.3% of his 15 games this year, with more than one hit in 26.7% of those games.

-- Crawford has an RBI in one game this year, and it was more than one in that game.
+- Crawford has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.